Key takeaways

 Use case: Legal

-Real-life example: Paralegals and legal assistants at Acumen Law were spending 60 to 90 minutes daily and over 120 hours per week on manually processing thousands of documents.
-Implementing an AI-based IDP solution enabled staff at the firm to allocate an additional 100+ hours each week to high-value tasks and serving clients.
+Real-life example: Paralegals at Acumen Law were spending 60 to 90 minutes daily — over 120 hours per week — manually processing thousands of documents.
+An AI-based IDP solution enabled staff to redirect 100+ hours each week to high-value client work.

 Use case: Healthcare

 Real-life example: At the University of Kansas Health System, physicians were spending more than 2 hours outside of work on documentation.
-An AI-based medical transcription solution now reduces this time to minutes by converting the physician-patient discussion into text, summarizing it in the preferred format, editing it, and integrating it with other software for documentation purposes.
+An AI-based medical transcription solution now reduces this to minutes by converting physician-patient discussions to text, summarizing in the preferred format, and integrating directly with documentation systems.

 Overcoming Common Challenges in AI Document Automation